balance3840/hyf-program/courses/backend/databases/week2/assignment.md

 ### Option B — Local SQLite

-If you prefer to work locally with the `sqlite3` CLI or DB Browser for SQLite, that works too.
+If you prefer to work locally with the `sqlite3` CLI or DBeaver for SQLite, that works too.
 Submit a single `.sql` file with all your queries and comments, structured as shown in the [Submission](#submission) section.

 ---